The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Look at the cost of ownership on Edmunds or Kelley Blue Book.
 If your vehicle depreciates quickly but you still have a loan on the vehicle, chances are the value you will receive from your insurance company won’t cover the loan.

 You can get gap insurance through your insurance company, the dealership, or your lender.
 There is a lot of information on which of these sources you should purchase gap coverage from.
 It’s hard to definitively say which one will be the cheapest or best option for you, so you’ll have to do some of the legwork yourself, comparing as many insurance providers as possible to get the best rates and coverage options.
 Consider, however, the following advice:

 Whether you are purchasing a used or new car, buying gap insurance can be a great move.
-Adding gap coverage to your car insurance policy provides that extra bit of protection at a reasonable price.
-According to the insurance information institute, gap insurance costs only about $20 a year with most auto insurance policies.
+Adding gap coverage to your car insurance policy provides an extra bit of protection at an affordable price.
+According to the Insurance Information Institute, gap insurance costs only about $20 a year with most auto insurance policies.
 The cost can, of course, vary from one car insurance company to another, but it is a relatively small price to pay for the peace of mind that such a policy brings.